JackLite/ModulesFramework/README.md

 - `object GetDependency(Type t)` - this method like above but must return one dependency by type.
 You can override method above or this.
 You also can use some third-party IoC container to manage dependencies;
+- `void OnSetupEnd()` - virtual method, calls when all dependencies updated before any systems of module;
 - `void OnActivate(), void OnDeactivate` - virtual methods that calls when you activate or deactivate module
 (see `EcsWorld.ActivateModule<T>` and `EcsWorld.DeactivateModule<T>` );